Aidan-Gettemy/ExpTemplate-OpenFAST/README.md

 This application is already set up in these files.
 Follow the following steps to recreate results.
 1. Run `ExpTableGenerator.m`
 2. Run `ExpDriver.m`
 3. Run ONLY the second section and beyond within `MorrisMethod.iypn`.
 Follow the comments to make changes to look at different outputs.
+If the user wants to run the `MorrisMethod.iypn` code to generate new Morris Method points, then the first section should be run, then run steps **1 - 3**.

+Explanation of the `MorrisMethod.iypn` code.